Before your Kidney Transplant

 A: Anyone can make a referral to the transplant center.
-You may make a You can be referred self-referral, through a nephrologist (kidney doctor) or through a dialysis unit at your local hospital.
+Patients may contact the transplant center themselves or be referred by their nephrologist, or dialysis unit.
 Learn more about our referral information.

 Q: What do I do after I am referred?